Aboriginal and Torres Strait Islander Research Fellowships frequently asked questions

 How many collaborative partners are required to secure a fellowship?

-A minimum of one partner organisation is required, provided that partner is an industry/end-user organisation.
+A minimum of one partner organisation is required, provided that partner is a Queensland-based industry/end-user organisation.

 There is no limit on the number of additional partners a fellowship project can have.